 Hours and Days of Instruction

 Classroom sessions and clinical rotations will total at least 35 hours per week.
 Some weekend and/or evening hours may be required.

 The Progam is 51 weeks, includes 1,676 clock hours, and is offered once a year.
 Students must participate in all components of the program, including reporting to clinical sites as assigned.
 The School will review any transcripts or certificates from previous education and training and will grant credit where appropriate.

 - Patient Care – This course includes an overview of medical terminology, pharmacology, basic diagnostic procedures, blood-borne pathogens, pathophysiology and infectious diseases.
 How to interact with patients in a clinical setting as well as the topic of professionalism will be discussed.

-- Physics – By following the ARDMS physics outline, the theory of ultrasound physics and how to apply these principles to imaging studies are discussed.
+- Physics – By following the National Education Common Curricula, the theory of ultrasound physics and how to apply these principles to imaging studies are discussed.
 Multi-media presentations are employed to present the ever- challenging ultrasound physics principles and instrumentation.

-- Clinical Rotation – Student gain independence, confidence and increase their skill level under the direct supervision of expert sonographers.
+- Clinical Rotation – Students gain independence and confidence while increasing their skill level under the direct supervision of the clinical instructors.